benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 11.md

 Checksums are not the end-all-be-all; they don't detect all bit errors.
-*analogy*: "you can't assume the package hasn't been meddled with if it's weight matches the one on the stamp" The checksum is an effective and lightweight method to validate packet accuracy
+*analogy*: "you can't assume the package hasn't been meddled with if it's weight matches the one on the stamp" The checksum is an **effective and lightweight method** that works in most cases.
+However, if it **insufficient for checking reliable data delivery**.

+UDP and TCP share the same checksum function, but TCP also uses the lightweight error detection capability.

 [RFC 768](https://www.rfc-editor.org/rfc/rfc768)